 When to go there – Hallerbos is lovely at any time of the year and there are some excellent hiking and cycling trails.
 The bluebell flowering season, however, is somewhere in the second half of April.
 Being a natural phenomenon, the flowering depends on the weather and it makes sense to keep a watch on the Hallerbos website to stay updated on the best time to visit.
 Young beech leaves and flowering bluebells with good sunshine create the best photos.
 Weekends are busy during the flowering season, so try to go there on a weekday.
 Early mornings and late afternoons to evenings also see fewer people.

 The Bluebells Walking Route – Hallerbos has 3 marked walking routes and one of them is a dedicated Bluebell Walk.
 It is a 7-kilometer route and can take approximately 2 hours.
 The most beautiful part of the forest where there are maximum chances of sighting mass flowering is the yellow walking path – Reebokwandeling.
 You can find the map of the forest on the official Hallerbos website.

 Other Hallerbos Blue Forest Travel Tips

 The entrance to Hallerbos is free.
-Bring your camera and do not stray from the marked areas to avoid trampling on the flowers.
-Prior permission is required for professional photo and videography.
-Other facts to keep in mind is that there are no toilets in the forest, except for the museum and only a few restaurants nearby.
+Bring your camera and do not stray from the marked areas to avoid trampling the flowers.
+Prior permission is required for professional photos and videography.
+Another fact to keep in mind is that there are no toilets in the forest, except for the museum and only a few restaurants nearby.
 Carry snacks and water with you if you plan to stay for a few hours.
-If visiting with a baby stroller, do bring a sturdy one and be prepared to push it uphill once a while.
+If visiting with a baby stroller, do bring a sturdy one and be prepared to push it uphill once in a while.
 Rain can make the walking tracks muddy, so wear sensible shoes and carry rainproof jackets.
-Many different varieties of flowers can be spotted at Hallerbos and white bluebells can also be seen among the carpet of blue.
+Many different varieties of flowers can be spotted at Hallerbos and white bluebells can also be seen on the carpet of blue.